 ISGMH fills positions for faculty, staff, and postdoctoral fellows.
 The Institute is comprised of 13 core faculty members, 60 staff members, 5 postdoctoral fellows, and more than 30 affiliate faculty members in departments and institutes throughout Northwestern.
-We also offer a number of internships to current students and recent graduates.
+We also offer a number of internships and training opportunities to current students and recent graduates.

 Working at ISGMH and Northwestern